 2. Long Term Capital Gains on sale of equity/equity mutual funds

-3. Short Term Capital Gains on sale of Debt/Gold/Real Estate etc
+3. Short Term Capital Gains on the sale of Debt/Gold/Real Estate etc

 Set off against basic tax exemption limit (Rs 2.5 lacs) long term capital gains of any capital asset (other than equity) is permitted for both resident and non-residents.